cobusbernard/cobusbernard.github.io/content/posts/2024-06-14/track-uscis-priority-dates/index.md

 As for not even having to switch to my browser, that is probably the biggest win.
 I've found myself even using it for non-coding questions, e.g. [the difference between "learnt" and "learned"](#prompt-20).
 While it makes me much more productive, that doesn't mean I can copy and paste everything.
 Large language models (LLMs) are still improving every day, and while I didn't run into any [hallucinations](https://community.aws/content/2cdOjrnXxuTbjwNDXPjxqlZujgk/spoiler-alert-it-s-all-a-hallucination) in this exercise, I did have to evaluate each response for accuracy, and if it was the way I should be solving the problem.
 Just look at the part where I built that whole [`transform_data`](#transforming-the-data) method only to realise I didn't need it all.
 All my experience over the last 32 years *(GET OFF MY LAWN YA KIDS, I ENJOYED CHANGING DOS 6.22 MENUS!!!)* is still very relevant.

-One paint point I had was when I accidentally closed my IDE, and with that, lost the conversation thread I had going.
+One pain point I had was when I accidentally closed my IDE, and with that, lost the conversation thread I had going.
 I'll definitely be passing on that feedback to our service teams, and also seeing if it doesn't keep a local log somewhere.
 If anyone knows, please drop that in a comment below please.

 ### Approach and Tech Choices